Seahawks 53-man roster projection update: Some tougher calls after Seattle’s first preseason game

 Cut: Jeremy Boykins, Jamar Taylor, Simeon Thomas, Kalan Reed.

 Comment: One quick note is that Ugo Amadi, who I have making the team as a safety, can also play nickel.
-So, that’s sort of like four-and-a-half corners on the roster.
+So that’s sort of like 4½ corners on the roster.
 King has been used increasingly as a backup on the outside as well as a nickel, where he appears to be the starter.
-Thorpe remains one of the team’s best special teams players — he had a really nice tackle in punt coverage early Thursday.
-All the other corners here seem like players Seattle might be able to call on later in the year, if needed.
+Thorpe remains one of the team’s best special-teams players — he had a really nice tackle in punt coverage early Thursday.
+All the other corners seem like players Seattle might be able to call on later in the year, if needed.

 SAFETIES